 The process

 A contractor or dig team will then get to work clearing away the material in order to create a cavity.
-This can be done via a variety of methods, utilising everything from shovels to heavy-duty machines like bulldozers and trenchers.
+This can be done via a variety of methods, using everything from shovels to heavy-duty machines like bulldozers and trenchers.

 Sectors that rely on excavation